fayizferosh/yosys-tcl-ui-report/README.md

 #### Using the procs to write .conf

-I have successfully written the code to use these procs on an application level and create some portion of the .conf configuration file required for OpenTimer tool.
+I have successfully written the code to use these procs on an application level and create some portion of the .conf configuration file required for the OpenTimer tool.
 The basic code of the same and screenshots of terminal and .conf are shown below.

 *Code*